iterative/dvc.org/content/blog/2020-05-08-dvc-ambassador-program-announcement.md

   the DVC community.
 descriptionLong: |
   We're launching our ambassador program for people all around the world to get involved in the DVC community.
-Our first ambassador, Marcel Ribeiro Dantas, shares a guest blog about how ambassadors support open source projects through blog writing, public outreach, and code.
+Our first ambassador, Marcel Ribeiro-Dantas, shares a guest blog about how ambassadors support open source projects through blog writing, public outreach, and code.
 picture: 2020-05-08/Ambassador_Header.png
 author: marcel_rd